Person–environment fit: Consequences

 There are few studies that have taken upon the task of trying to synthesize the different types of fit in order to draw significant conclusions about the true impact of fit on individual-level outcomes.
 However, some progress has been made, but most of the existing reviews have been non-quantitative, undifferentiated between various types of fit, or focused solely on single types of person–environment fit.

 Person–environment fit has been linked to a number of affective outcomes, including job satisfaction, organizational commitment, and intent to quit.
 Among which, job satisfaction is the attitude most strongly predicted by person–job fit.
 Stress has also been demonstrated as a consequence of poor person–environment fit, especially in the absence of the complementary fit dimension.
 Since main effects of E are often greater than those of P, making insufficient supplies (P > E) is more detrimental for attitudes than excess supplies (P < E).

 Assessing fit

 Direct measures

 Compatibility between the person and the environment can be assessed directly or indirectly, depending on the measure.
 Direct measures of perceived fit are typically used when person-environment fit is conceptualized as general compatibility.
 These measures ask an individual to report the fit that he or she believes exists.
-Examples of questions in direct measures are “How well do you think you fit in the organization?” or “How well do your skills match the requirements of your job?”
+Examples of questions in direct measures are "How well do you think you fit in the organization?" or "How well do your skills match the requirements of your job?"
 An assumption is made such that individuals assess P and E characteristics and then determine how compatible they are.
-Although research has shown that these judgements are highly related to job attitudes, they have been criticized because they confound the independent effects of the person and the environment with their joint effect and do not adequately capture the psychological process by which people compare themselves to the environment.
+These judgments have been criticized because they confound the independent effects of the person and the environment with their joint effect and do not adequately capture the psychological process by which people compare themselves to the environment.